rpdelaney/l4d2-tourney-rules/rules.md

 match will be played on the server that satisfies the above criteria and has most even average ping for all the players.

+For example: a match between a US team and an EU team would be played on a server located along the eastern seaboard of the United States (New York / New Jersey).

 ##Section 5: Match schedule

 #####5.1 Rounds and scheduling